 Ezra 1

 ¶1.
-In the first year of Cyrus, king of Persia, in order for Jehovah’s word by the mouth of Jeremiah to be fulfilled, Jehovah stirred up the spirit of Cyrus, king of Persia, and he caused a proclamation to go out (spread) in all his kingdom and also put it in writing, saying:
+Now, in the first year of Cyrus the king of Persia, to fulfill the word of Jehovah by the mouth of Jeremiah, Jehovah stirred up the spirit of Cyrus the king of Persia, and he made a proclamation for all his kingdom, and he put it in writing also, saying:

-2.“Thus says Cyrus, king of Persia: The Lord, the God of heaven, has given me all the kingdoms of the earth, and he has commissioned me to build a house for Him in Jerusalem, which is in Judah.
+2.“Thus says Cyrus the king of Persia: Jehovah, the God of heaven, has given me all the kingdoms of the earth, and He has appointed me to build Him a church in Jerusalem which is in Judah.

-3.Who remains among you of all his people?
-May his God be with him, and let him go up to Jerusalem, which is in Judah, and build the house of Jehovah, the God of Israel – He is the God who is in Jerusalem.
+3.Who is there among you of all His people?
+May his God be with him, and let him go up to Jerusalem, which is in Judah, and build the church of Jehovah, the God of Israel – He is the God who is in Jerusalem.

-4.And let every survivor, from every place he sojourns, be assisted by the men of his place there with silver and with gold, and with goods and with beasts, along with freewill offerings for the house of God who is in Jerusalem.”
+4.And let every survivor, from every place he sojourns, be assisted by the men of his place with silver and with gold, and with goods and with beasts, along with freewill offerings for the church of the God who is in Jerusalem.”

-5. Then rose up the heads of the fathers’ houses from Judah and Benjamin, and the priests and the Levites, all whose spirit God had stirred to go up to build the house of Jehovah that is in Jerusalem.
+5. Then chiefs of the fathers of Judah and Benjamin rose up, and the priests and the Levites, all whose spirit God had stirred to go up to rebuild the church of Jehovah that is in Jerusalem.

-6. And all who were around them strengthened their hands with vessels of silver, with gold, with goods, and with beasts, and with precious things, besides all else that was voluntarily offered.
+6. And all who were around them helped them with vessels of silver, gold, goods, beasts, and precious things, besides all else that was willingly offered.

-7. And Cyrus the king brought out the vessels from the house of Jehovah which Nebuchadnezzar brought out from Jerusalem and had put in a house of his god.
+7. And Cyrus the king brought out the vessels of the church of Jehovah which Nebuchadnezzar brought out from Jerusalem and had put in the church of his god.

-8. And King Cyrus of Persia brought them out by the hand of Mithredath the treasurer, and he counted them for Sheshbazzar, the prince of Judah.
+8. And Cyrus the king of Persia brought them out by the hand of Mithredath the treasurer, and he counted them out for Sheshbazzar the prince of Judah.

-9. And these were the number of them: thirty basins of gold, a thousand basins of silver, twenty-nine knives,
+9. And this was the account of them: thirty basins of gold, a thousand basins of silver, twenty-nine utensils[1],

-10.thirty bowls of gold, four hundred and ten matching silver bowls, and a thousand other vessels.
+10.thirty bowls of gold, four hundred and ten silver bowls of a second kind, and a thousand other vessels.

-11. All the vessels of gold and silver were five thousand four hundred, all the which Sheshbazzar brought up with the exiles from Babylon to Jerusalem.
+11. All the vessels of gold and silver were five thousand four hundred, all which Sheshbazzar brought up with the captivity which went up from Babylon to Jerusalem.

 Ezra 2